-Before you toss the ashes, consider spreading them over your garden: Ashes (not creosote) are a great source of calcium, potassium, and other nutrients for plants that like low-acidity, high-pH soil.
-And if you have issues with slugs, snails, or other soft-bodied pests, lay ashes around plant bases as a deterrent.
+Before you toss the fireplace ashes you’ve collected, consider spreading them over your garden: Ashes (not creosote) are a great source of calcium, potassium, and other nutrients for plants that like low-acidity, high-pH soil.
+If you have issues with slugs, snails, or other soft-bodied pests, lay ashes around the bases of your plants as a deterrent.
 Store ashes in a dry, air-tight container and you’ll have them on hand to replace after rainfalls, which will wash away the ash salt that repels invaders.

 Regardless of the kind of fireplace you have, you need to clean it from time to time to ensure it works properly and continues to add to your home’s aesthetics.
 Wood-burning fireplaces require regular cleaning to remove the ashes that build up with use.
 While gas and electric fireplaces don’t require nearly as much maintenance, it’s important to clean these types of fireplaces to ensure they operate properly and to maintain their appearance.